Potts model on recursive lattices: some new exact results: Recursive equation method

 \section{Recursive equation method}

 The Potts model partition function on a graph $G$ ($Z_G$) satisfies the well known deletion-contraction theorem, which says that it can be written in terms of $Z_{G_d}$ and $Z_{G_c}$ as,

 where $G_d$ corresponds to the resulting graph when deleting an arbitrarily chosen edge from $G$; and $G_c$ is obtained from $G$ by contracting the same edge (i.e. deleting the edge and identifying the vertices at the end of it).
-Furthermore, it is easy to show that the Potts model partition function also fulfills the following property,

-where $Z_{(\bullet \ G)}$ denotes the partition function of a disjoint union of an isolated vertex and a graph $G$.
+Furthermore, it is easy to show that the Potts model partition function also fulfills the property $Z_{(\bullet \ G)}=q Z_{G}$, where $Z_{(\bullet \ G)}$ denotes the partition function of a disjoint union of an isolated vertex and a graph $G$.
 The resulting partition function is a polynomial in $q$ and $v$ which in the the mathematical literature is known as the dichromatic polynomial of $G$.